LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 as the ``ToString`` for a Rational.

-A more complete discussion of ``override`` would lead us into class hierarchies and inheritance, which we are not emphasizing in these notes.
+A more complete discussion of ``override`` would lead us into class hierarchies and inheritance, which we are not emphasizing in this book.

 The whole code for Rational is in :repsrc:`rational_nunit/rational.cs`.